What is the Function of Transformer?

 what is the function of transformer

-The primary function of a transformer is to convert AC voltages from one level to another.
+The primary function is to convert AC voltages from one level to another.
 It can either increase (step-up) or decrease (step-down) the voltage, depending on the specific requirements of the electrical system.
 This ability to manipulate voltage levels is the cornerstone of efficient power transmission and distribution.
+Explore the Construction of Transformer to understand how cores, windings, and insulation work together for efficient voltage transformation.

 Why Do We Need to Change Voltage Levels in Electrical Systems?